Skillhouse

 Skillhouse (stylized as SKILLH😵USE and Skill House), is a 2025 American horror film written and directed by Josh Stolberg.
 It stars 50 Cent, Neal McDonough, Leah Pipes, Caitlin Carmichael and TikTok stars Hannah Stocking and Bryce Hall.
-The film is about the top 10 influencers who are kidnapped and forced into a deadly social media showdown where the stakes are life and death.
+The film is about ten influencers who are kidnapped and forced into a deadly social media showdown where the stakes are life and death.

 Synopsis

 Carter is an influencer who is grieving the loss of his sister Lauren, who was murdered while the two were filming a video for social media.
 While he is trying to regain a sense of normality Carter is kidnapped along with nine other influencers and imprisoned.
-They are all told that they must compete with one another to gain viewers - the one with the least amount of views per round will be killed.
+They are all told that they must compete with one another to gain viewers: the one with the fewest views per round will be killed.